Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

     functional label and definition in addition to a `cxs` field.

     The user receives the following information about a "main entry with CXS":
-    -The CRT itself and the headword's relationship to the CRT (or an abbreviated
+    -The CXT itself and the headword's relationship to the CXT (or an abbreviated
     version of that relationship)
     -The headword's part of speech and definition

     **Example (search term: "baloney")**
     Noun: less common spelling of bologna
-    A large smoked sausage of beef, veal, and pork; also : a sausage made (as of of
+    A large smoked sausage of beef, veal, and pork; also : a sausage made (as of
     turkey) to resemble bologna

 4. `variant_inflection_or_stem`